 Best place for rugged exploration

 Remote, inhospitable and historically drought-stricken, Turkana looks like a vast empty area on a map of Kenya, but it’s a big draw for adventurers who thrive on challenge.
-Although the region has an airport, the thrill is in driving, which requires a reliable 4x4 to navigate the craggy roads.
+Although the region has an airport, the thrill is in driving, which requires a reliable 4WD to navigate the craggy roads.

 Given how hot and arid the region is, jade-blue Lake Turkana, the largest desert lake in the world, is a wonderful surprise.
 Visit Eliye Springs with its sandy beaches and towering green palm trees, and you'll think you’re on Diani Beach on the Kenyan coast, or rent a speedboat and zip to Central Island, where a short hike leads up to a volcanic crater lake.
 Don’t forget your swimming trunks, and be wary of Nile crocodiles camouflaged on the rocks.

 Fast-developing Lodwar town bursts with lively nightlife and also features its own replica of Brazil’s famous Christ the Redeemer statue.
-For a real glimpse into the past, drive 129km (80 miles) west to see a replica of the archeological fossil remains of Turkana Boy, which is how this region came to be known as the “cradle of mankind.”
+For a real glimpse into the past, drive 129km (80 miles) west to see a replica of the archaeological fossil remains of Turkana Boy, which is how this region came to be known as the “cradle of mankind.”

 3. Masai Mara